-Only if you really trust the cosigner.
-Personal loans with a co-applicant are good for the borrower, but not always for the cosigner.
-And if the worst happens and your co-applicant defaults on the loan, you’ll be responsible for making paying it off in full.
+Only if you really trust the borrower.
+A personal loan with a co-applicant is good for the borrower but not always for the cosigner.
+If the worst happens and your co-applicant defaults on the loan, you’ll be responsible for paying it off in full.

 Whether you’re the borrower or the cosigner, cosigning a loan is not something you should take lightly.
 You have more to lose than money and your credit score.
 Sometimes, close friendships and family ties become collateral damage when a cosigned loan goes bad.

-Before cosigning a loan (or recruiting a cosigner), consider the following:
+Before cosigning a loan application (or recruiting a cosigner to so do), consider the following:

 Cosigning a loan is risky business

 According to a 2016 report, 38% of cosigners had to repay the loans they guaranteed.
 Those are scary odds.
 No matter how much you trust the borrower, unforeseen circumstances can get in the way of timely payments.
-You should only cosign loans you could afford to pay if the borrower stopped making their payments.
+You should only cosign a loan you could afford to pay if the borrower stopped making payments.
 After all, there’s a good chance you’ll have to do so.

 Negotiate the terms

 As a cosigner, you can negotiate the terms of your liability with the creditor.
 The Federal Trade Commission recommends cosigners include a clause that limits liability to the principal of the loan.
 Consider a clause like: “The cosigner will be responsible only for the principal balance on this loan at the time of default.”
 It could save you from paying interest for a long time.